Back to Health News & Stories

 One of two things typically causes lower back pain: a sudden injury or the wear and tear of aging, arthritis and physical activity.
 No matter the cause of your lower back pain, here are 10 recommendations that can help you relieve it and prevent future problems.

-1. Maintain correct posture during activities.
+1. Maintain correct posture during activities to avoid back pain.

 To protect your lower back from injury, it’s important to maintain proper posture when performing physical activities—especially if you play sports or have a job that requires repetitive motions.
 Avoid slouching as much as possible and aim to keep your spine erect.
 When lifting, bend and straighten from the knees, not the waist.
 And be sure to move your hips when twisting from side to side.